parmarmanojkumar/Statistical_Inference_Coursera/05_assignment/assignment2.md

      - p-value for $2.0$ over $1.0$ =  $1.9064295\times 10^{-5}$
      - All p-values are less than $0.05$ & hence strong influence

 - From H2 : OJ supplement **does not have stronger impact** on teeth growth as p-value $0.0606345$ is which is higher than $0.05$.
+Multiple test procedure fails in same context and leads to same conclusion.

 - From H3 : Does wise, OJ supplement **have strong impact** on teeth growth for dose size $0.5$ and $1.0$.
 For dose $2.0$, OJ supplement **does not have impact** on teeth growth.
      - p-values for $0.5$ dose for OJ over VC = $0.0063586$
      - p-values for $1.0$ dose for OJ over VC = $0.0010384$
      - p-values for $2.0$ dose for OJ over VC = $0.9638516$
      - For dose $0.5$ and $1.0$ p-values are lower than $0.05$ and hence strong positive influence
-     - For dose $3.0$ p-value is much more higher than $0.05$and hence no impact.
+     - For dose $2.0$ p-value is much more higher than $0.05$and hence no impact.

 ## Conclusion
 Increase in dose leads to increase in growth of teeth irrespective of supplement method.
 OJ supplement method is not really superior over all dose ranges.
 However, for small dose ranges up to $1.0$, OJ supplement is highly superior over VC supplement.

 ## Assumptions
 1. A higher value of “len” indicates a higher impact.